Battle of Hegra Fortress: Mobilization

 By 10 April, Holtermann already had fifty volunteers under his command and a steady stream of mostly local men kept being drawn to the fort.
 On 11 April, men of Holtermann's unit returned to Værnes to remove more of the materiel and provisions stored there.
 Due to poor security amongst the German forces stationed at the camp, the Norwegians were able to carry out their mission undetected.
 The reclaimed supplies were taken partly to the fortress and partly to a number of nearby farms.
 When a force of 250 soldiers had been assembled, Holtermann had to turn away further volunteers due to the fact he could not arm or equip any more soldiers than those he already had under his command at that point.
 From 12 April work was carried out to reactivate the fortress's artillery, which was found to have plentiful ammunition, but no direction systems or charts for indirect fire.
 Only a few 1:100,000-scale maps were available at the fortress.
 The actual artillery charts for the fortress were stored in Trondheim and fell into the hands of the Germans on 9 April and were used by the Wehrmacht during the siege to deploy artillery in places that the fortress could not hit.
 The same day troops of Holtermann's unit were positioned around Hegra railway station and Mælen bridge, and the first German attempt at making the fortress surrender was carried out.
 A German Major approached the fortress together with two Norwegian officers who had given up the same day.
 Despite the best efforts by both the German officer and the two surrendered Norwegians, Holtermann refused to capitulate.
 The next day, 13 April, Major Holtermann achieved contact with his superiors at the 5th Division for the last time during the Norwegian Campaign.
 Through a telephone conversation, the commander of the force at Hegra was told to act as he saw best and, if possible, to hinder the Germans in gaining control of the Meråkerbanen railway line to Sweden.
-In response to these orders, 20 soldiers were sent to the village of Flornes to set up field fortifications and block the road and railway to Meråker.
+In response to these orders, 20 soldiers were sent to the village of Flornes to set up field fortifications and block the road and railway to Meråker Municipality.